 Library and Archives

 The Library maintains an extensive collection of individual files containing information on more than 30,000 artists, from Old Masters to contemporary art makers.
-Several key online databases are available as well, providing access to international auction sales results, periodical article indexes and full-text articles, and other research tools.
+Several key online databases are available as well, providing access to periodical article indexes, full-text articles, and high resolution images.

-Located in the Museum’s Research Library adjacent to the May S. Marcy Sculpture Court and Garden, the Archives are the repository for a wide range of materials dealing with the history of the Museum and of the arts in San Diego.
+Located inside the Research Library, the Archives are the repository for a wide range of materials dealing with the history of the Museum and of the arts in San Diego.
 The collection includes items relating to key figures in the growth of the Museum such as the Bridges and Putnam families, Earle Grant and Pliny Munger, Dr. Clarence and Mrs. Ellis Spreckels Moore, Mr. and Mrs. Irving Snyder, and the Museum’s first director, Reginald Poland.

-Papers, letters, photographs and sketchbooks of several important artists including Robert Henri, Donal Hord, William Templeton Johnson, Alice Klauber, Alfred Mitchell, Walter Pach, Arthur Putnam, Roland Schneider, Florence Kemmler Schneider, and Fritz Werner are also in the collection.
-Among the Schneider-Kemmler materials are 990 glass slide photographs, including approximately 300 autochromes dating from the 1910s to 1930s, products of the earliest practical color photography process.
+Papers, letters, photographs, and sketchbooks of several important artists including Robert Henri, Donal Hord, William Templeton Johnson, Alice Klauber, Alfred Mitchell, Walter Pach, Arthur Putnam, Roland Schneider, Florence Kemmler Schneider, and Fritz Werner are also in the collection.